Selameab/icog_face_tracker/README.md

 icog_face_tracker
 ================

-A ROS package for face detection and recognition using OpenCV.
+A ROS package for face detection using OpenCV and OpenTLD.

 Prerequisites
 -------------